For Educators

 Where is the Nature Center?

 The Nature Center is located to the right of the Museum, just before the first two parking bays.
-You will see a turn-off to the right at this location; turn in there and pull up to the Nature Center Loop for student drop-off and check-in.
+If you are arriving for a Nature Center field trip you MUST still pull up to the Admission Building loop and check in at the Admissions Tunnel.

 What is my role as the lead teacher?